Cardiac (character): Working with Superior Spider-Man

-Dr. Wirtham oversees the operation of Aunt May's leg and tells her that her leg is now fully healed upon completion of the surgery.
-When Otto has plans to make artificial legs for Flash Thompson with him being the first subject for this operation, Wirtham worries about some last-minute add-ins to the procedure.
-When the Superior Spider-Man gets the Venom symbiote on him and gets it under his control, he knocks Cardiac aside.

 When the Goblin Underground is attacking Manhattan, Cardiac is seen fighting the Goblin King's minions.
-While Cardiac was away fighting the Goblin King's minions, the Goblin King has the H.E.A.R.T.
+While Cardiac is away fighting the Goblin King's minions, the Goblin King has the H.E.A.R.T.
 Clinic destroyed.

 Powers and abilities

 Cardiac's heart has been surgically replaced with a compact beta-particle reactor, which grants Cardiac power.
-He has the ability to channel beta particles through the neural web of his vibranium-mesh skin into his muscles thereby endowing him with superhuman strength and regeneration, and enhanced speed, agility, reflexes and endurance, and he can channel these particles through external objects (such as his pulse staff and hang glider).
-He wields his pulse staff which fires concussive force bolts in a distinctive pulse-like energy signature, and rides a beta-propelled stingray hang-glider, which were both invented by Wirtham and his associates.
-His vibranium-mesh skin is also able to stop a couple bullet shots before the beta-particle energy is depleted.
+He can channel beta particles through the neural web of his vibranium-mesh skin into his muscles thereby endowing him with superhuman strength and regeneration, and enhanced speed, agility, reflexes and endurance, and he can channel these particles through external objects (such as his pulse staff and hang glider).
+He wields a pulse staff which fires concussive force bolts in a distinctive pulse-like energy signature, and rides a beta-propelled hang-glider, which were both invented by Wirtham and his associates.
+His vibranium-mesh skin is also able to block several bullet shots before the beta-particle energy is depleted.

-Dr. Elias Wirtham's business administrative skills provide him a strong power base with a number of connections to various enterprises.
+Elias Wirtham's business administrative skills provide him a strong power base with a number of connections to various enterprises.
 He has also earned an M.D. degree and is an accomplished physician and surgeon.